 Systemic causes of oral ulceration

 Although aphthous ulcers are not associated with systemic disease, mouth ulceration can occur with systemic disease.
-In these conditions, patients benefit from topical drug treatment for symptom control and may need concurrent antimicrobial treatment for secondary infections.
+In these conditions, medication for symptom control may be required and there may be need for concurrent antimicrobial treatment for secondary infections.
 However, ultimately, the underlying cause needs to be addressed.

 The following are systemic causes of oral ulceration: